yuliianikolaenko/air-polution-prediction/README.md

 Dataset sourse: https://dataratp.opendatasoft.com/explore/?sort=modified

-Goal of the research: to .
+Goal of the research: to create the model for the air pollution prediction.

 Team: Yuliia Nikolaenko, Lara-Anna Wagner, Mihaela Grigore.